 As mentioned above, the typical pattern of chain migration presented a very practical problem for Irish families that were in the process of immigrating piece by piece.

 Given the limited communications of the time, it was easy to lose track of relatives and friends who had crossed the Atlantic: Families and individuals would often take out "Information wanted" ads in newspapers as a means of locating these lost individuals.

-Diane Fitzpatrick Haberstroh, MLS, and Laura Murphy DeGrazia, CG (current editor of The Record) have transcribed and indexed all the ads in surviving 1825-1844 issues of The Truth Teller, New York City's first Catholic newspaper.
+Diane Fitzpatrick Haberstroh, MLS, and Laura Murphy DeGrazia, CG (current editor of The Record) have abstracted and indexed ads in surviving 1825–1844 issues of The Truth Teller, New York City's first Catholic newspaper.

 The ads mention names of several thousand immigrants living all over North America and, best of all for the genealogist, they also mention nearly 1,000 places of origin in Ireland.

-Voices of the Irish Immigrant: Information Wanted Ads in The Truth Teller, New York City 1825-1844 is available to search and browse in the NYG&B eLibrary.
+These records are available to search and browse in the New York County Newspaper Abstracts collection in our Online Collections.
 Diane Fitzpatrick Haberstroh has also authored a detailed article on this volume in our New York Knowledge Base.

 Researchers may also want to search for other Irish newspapers in the U.S. Newspaper Directory at the Library of Congress website.

 The Emigrant Savings Bank was created in 1850 to help immigrants protect their savings and safely send money home to family members.
 The records, which stretch all the way into the early 1900s in some case, were very well preserved and contain a wealth of information on Irish immigrant families.